-The S1 operating button is located on the top of the device and can be used to save the configuration to the drive controller in non-volatile memory, for example.
+The S1 operating button is located on the bottom of the device and can be used to save the configuration to the drive controller in non-volatile memory, for example.
+The OP6 operating unit is available as an option.
+It consists of a text display and 9 keys.